Xubuntu/wiki.xubuntu.org/Xubuntu-19.04-Beta-Release-Notes.md

-# Xubuntu 19.04 Release Notes
+# Xubuntu 19.04 (BETA) Release Notes

+**These release notes are for an unreleased version of Xubuntu.
+Please install at your own risk.**

 ## Dropping 32-bit Images